-The author find important to integrate the pronouncements of international organizations (the World Bank Reports on economic development such as "The State in a Changing World" or UNO Reports or "Millennium Development Goals" of UNDP) into the teaching process.
+The authors find important to integrate the pronouncements of international organizations (the World Bank Reports on economic development such as "The State in a Changing World" or UNO Reports or "Millennium Development Goals" of UNDP) into the teaching process.
 Involvement of the Academy experts in preparation of such documents is a prospective target of great importance.

-9. What are the specifics of teaching methodology to ensure the needs of capacity building in the area of good governance?

-NAPA has accumulated expertise of implementation the distance learning programs.
-The author of the speech developed and teaches the policy analysis and strategic planning courses under the master program on public administration for senior civil servants distance learning.
+- 9. What are the specifics of teaching methodology to ensure the needs of capacity building in the area of good governance? - NAPA has accumulated expertise of implementation the distance learning programs.
+The authors of the speech developed and teach the policy analysis and strategic planning courses under the master program on public administration for senior civil servants distance learning.
 With regard to training, the potential approach could be combination of the traditional training with the distance learning component: senior officials often have no enough time to attend classes even during one working day (especially when it is necessary to synchronize the acceptable time for the group of trainees).
-In such cases, short sessions (2 to 4 hours) could be alternated with the tasks to be done using the distance learning system.
-Implementation of policy analysis and strategic planning to DLC is necessary for further successful development of the system of training senior civil servants.
+In such cases, short sessions (2 to 4 hours) could be alternated with the tasks to be done using the distance learning system. - Case-studies are one of methodological approaches for building students capacity.
+The case-studies are examples of successful but, more often, unsuccessful problem solving caused by ignoring specific circumstances. - The use of case-studies, both already published and developed on purpose for Policy analysis subject are expedient.
+Such practice has proved its effectiveness.
+Involvement of competent and well informed officials enables to develop the case-studies, to augment them with important details to use them in further trainings.